 The Global Compact on Refugees, affirmed by the United Nations General Assembly in 2019, put in place a new comprehensive refugee response model.
 It envisions more predictable and sustainable support to:

 - enhance opportunities for refugees to become self-reliant;

 - expand refugees’ access to third-country solutions such as resettlement and other pathways;

-- Support conditions in countries of origin for return in safety and dignity
+- support conditions in refugees’ countries of origin so that they may be able to return in safety and dignity.

-If you have questions or comments about the Global Refugee Forum, please contact the Global Refugee Forum Coordination Team at [email protected].
-We welcome your feedback.
+For more information on the event, visit the 2019 Global Refugee Forum page.
+If you have any further questions or comments, please contact the Global Refugee Forum Coordination Team at [email protected].